JuliaAttic/QuDirac.jl/docs/func_op_def.md

 states of `k`.
 We passed in `1` to denote that we wanted this function to act on the first (in this case, only) factor of the labels of `k`.

-Thus, mixing Julia syntax and math, our functional construction of 'â' can be written out like this:
+Thus, mixing Julia syntax and math, our functional construction of `â` can be written out like this:

 ```
 for n ∈ k,